 To complement your preparation for the upcoming exam, check the following links:

 The topic, ‘Western Ghats’ comes under Geography syllabus of Civil Services Examination.
-Download the notes on Western Ghats PDF provided in the end of the article.
+Download the notes on Western Ghats PDF provided at the end of the article.

 Important Facts about Western Ghats for UPSC